-As a Premium or Basic subscriber, you gain access to more advanced tools to help you plan and edit multi-staged routes, combine or split routes, delete entire sections of routes, and easily turn Rides into Routes.
+As a Premium subscriber, you gain access to more advanced tools to help you plan and edit multi-staged routes, combine or split routes, delete entire sections of routes, and easily turn rides into routes.

 Avoiding Control Point Issues: While planning a route, a common issue that may appear is a missing or incorrect cue.
 This is caused by clicking an intersection.
 This pop-up will give you the alert and opportunity to undo your last click on the map.
 You can avoid this problem by clicking just before or just after the intersection.

 If this is at the end of a route, the Follow Roads tool will pick up at the last control point of the route.

 Deleting a middle section of the route split the route into two parts.
 The Follow Roads tool will pickup at the end of the first section until you click on the Green Dot at the beginning of the second section.
 Now both halves of the route are connected.